-1. Go to the Academic Dean (A204a), the Evening Division Office (A102) or the office of the department chair for that academic area (refer to "Where To Go For Help," page 32) and ask for guidance;

-2. Circulate an attendance sheet with the course number and section for each student to sign.
+- Go to the Academic Dean (LH A204a), the Evening Division Office in Beacon Hall (BH - 116) or the office of the department chair for that academic area (refer to "Where To Go For Help," page 31) and ask for guidance; - 2.
+Circulate an attendance sheet with the course number and section for each student to sign.
 Provide this information to the offices listed in paragraph 1 when you leave the classroom.
 At that point you are free to leave if you have received no other directions.